UK PM Johnson will ask for Brexit extension if no deal by October 19, court told

 Scotland’s Outer House of the Court of Session will give its ruling on Monday on whether it will order Johnson to comply with the Benn Act, Maugham said.

-Johnson’s new proposal is intended to offer arrangements for the post-Brexit border between EU member Ireland and the British province of Northern Ireland.
+Johnson’s new proposal is intended to offer arrangements for the post-Brexit border between EU-member Ireland and the British province of Northern Ireland.

+The EU wants it reworked by the end of next week to yield a deal at the Oct.17-18 summit of 28 national leaders in Brussels.

+“If, at the end of next week, there is no sign of serious movement, then it’s probably too late for a deal at the summit,” said an EU diplomat dealing with Brexit.
+“We need substantial movement on the UK side, especially on customs.”

 Despite the Benn Act, Ireland’s Foreign Minister Simon Coveney said the EU remained concerned about the possibility of a no-deal Brexit, which many businesses fear would have damaging economic repercussions for Britain and the EU.